 The Battle of Antietam marked the culmination of Confederate General Robert E. Lee’s first invasion of the Northern states.
-Guiding his Army of Northern Virginia across the Potomac River in early September 1862, the great general daringly divided his men, sending half of them, under the command of General Thomas “Stonewall” Jackson, to capture the Union garrison at Harper’s Ferry.
+Guiding his Army of Northern Virginia across the Potomac River in early September 1862, the general daringly divided his men, sending half of them, under the command of General Thomas “Stonewall” Jackson, to capture the Union garrison at Harper’s Ferry.

-By the time the sun went down, both armies still held their ground, despite staggering combined casualties--nearly 23,000 of the 100,000 soldiers engaged, including almost 4,000 dead.
+By the time the sun went down, both armies still held their ground, despite staggering combined casualties–nearly 23,000 of the 100,000 soldiers engaged, including more than 3,600 dead.
 McClellan’s center never moved forward, leaving a large number of Union troops that did not participate in the battle.

 On the morning of September 18, both sides gathered their wounded and buried their dead.
 That night, Lee turned his forces back to Virginia.